m1s3ry/ink-vita/README.md

 ## Instructions (Read them carefully)
 1. Download the VPK and install it on your hacked PS Vita
-2. In your PC, open the folder when you have installed INK (Steam only at the moment)
+2. In your PC, open the folder when you have installed INK (Steam only at the moment).
+If you only have a .exe, extract it with 7zip.
 3. Download the patch for your version and extract it in that folder.
 After that, run `apply_patch.bat`.
 This will create a folder called `Patched_Files`
 4. If everything went correctly, your Patched_Files folders will have a file called `eboot.bin` and a folder called `games` with a `game.win` file.
 5. Copy `eboot.bin` and the `games` folder and move them to the vita, `ux0:app/INKV00000`.
 Overwrite when prompted.